-I’m Alicia Payne, Labor’s Candidate for the new seat of Canberra.
+I’m Alicia Payne, the Federal Member for Canberra.

 I grew up in Canberra and I’ve seen it grow and diversify.
-I love our unique and progressive city and am looking forward to raising my baby son here.
+I love our unique and progressive city and couldn't think of a better place to raise my baby son.

 Like most Canberrans, I believe we have an obligation to address disadvantage and solve the problems of inequality.
-I understand the importance of good public education, health care and a strong social safety net to ensuring that all Canberrans have the opportunity to live healthy and fulfilled lives. .
+I understand the importance of good public education, health care and a strong social safety net to ensure that all Canberrans have the opportunity to live healthy and fulfilled lives.

 Also like most Canberrans, I believe that we must do more to protect the environment and want to see Australia taking the necessary action to protect our planet.